-Applicants should hold a minimum of a second class honours degree in a relevant subject.
-This may include the life sciences (eg biomedical science, biochemistry, anatomy, physiology, healthcare science) or allied health professions (eg pharmacy, audiology, nursing, midwifery, physiotherapy).
+Applicants should hold or be predicted an Upper Second class degree (2:1).
+This may include the life sciences (e.g. biomedical science, biochemistry, anatomy, physiology, healthcare science) or allied health professions (eg pharmacy, audiology, nursing, midwifery, physiotherapy).

-All applicants should hold GCSE qualifications in Maths and English at grade B or equivalent.
+All applicants should hold GCSE qualifications in Maths and English Language at grade B (6) or equivalent.
 Applicants with equivalent or non-standard qualifications will be considered on an individual basis.

 Months of entry

 Physician associates first joined the NHS workforce over ten years ago and are now employed throughout the UK in increasing numbers.

 Physician associates are permanent members of the medical team, responsible for performing physical examinations, ordering and interpreting diagnostic tests and recommending therapy.
 The role of physician associates is increasingly important within the healthcare workforce and individuals with this qualification are in demand.

 Our PGDip/MSc in Physician Associate Studies aims to develop the skills required to become an effective practitioner through a combination of teaching and practical placements.

 You will be trained according to the medical model and will work in collaboration with doctors and other healthcare professionals to diagnose and manage a wide range of common and complex diseases.
 Students registered for the Masters programme will also undertake a clinically relevant research project in their second year of study.